 - Google Pay should be available in the device’s region.

-Google uses a SafetyNet check to verify all devices.
+Google uses a SafetyNet check to verify all devices for any modification i.e. unlocked bootloader.
 If your Android device is rooted or has an unlocked bootloader, the SafetyNet check will fail and you won’t be able to use Google Pay then.
-Same is the case for many banking apps.
+Same is the case for many banking and other apps that deal with sensitive and private data.

 For custom ROMs and root, this check can be passed via the following procedure: